NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) installed and run the command from there.
 * If you also have to provide an -i option to provide authentication, as well as an -l option to specify a specific user, you'll also need to provide those options as well.

-To provide a permanent access, you can create a load balancer service for Grafana.
-You can read more about how to do that [here](https://aws.amazon.com/blogs/containers/exposing-kubernetes-applications-part-1-service-and-ingress-resources/).
+To provide for a more consistent access, you can create a load balancer service for Grafana.
+You can read more about how to do that
+[here](https://aws.amazon.com/blogs/containers/exposing-kubernetes-applications-part-1-service-and-ingress-resources/).

 ### Adding Grafana dashboards and visualize your FSxN metrics on Grafana